gofynd/payment-extension-boilerplate/README.md

 ### Step 2: Create a New Payment Extension

-- Once you’re part of an organization, navigate to **Extension > Create Extension**.
+- Once you're part of an organization, navigate to **Extension > Create Extension**.
 - Choose **Start from scratch**, select **Extension Type** as **Payments**, fill in the required details, and click **Create Extension**.

 ### Step 3: Install Your Payment Extension